 The intelligence in the woman’s face had changed again

 become less like a Persian rug and more like a wall of hand cut stones

 fitted together with so much precision, no mortar was needed to hold them

 “Oh,” she said, “I have seen your dawn gritting its yellow teeth

 I have felt its cold breath through the window.”

 “Listen to me!
 There is a kind of love that is cold.

-It comes from behind you like the ice in a freezing creek that takes carp
+It comes behind you like ice in a freezing creek that will take a carp

 Once when I was married I went out in the yard.

 It was the night of the Winter Solstice and well below zero.